RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/implementing-cd.md

 `oc new-app --template=coolstore-monolith-pipeline-build`

+We have to deploy `Jenkins Server` in the namespace because OpenShift 4 doesn't deploy a Jenkins server automatically when we use `Jenkins Pipeline` build strategy.

+`oc new-app --template=jenkins-ephemeral -l app=jenkins -p JENKINS_SERVICE_NAME=jenkins -p DISABLE_ADMINISTRATIVE_MONITORS=true`

+`oc set resources dc/jenkins --limits=cpu=1,memory=2Gi --requests=cpu=1,memory=512Mi`

 This will use an OpenShift Template called `coolstore-monolith-pipeline-build` to construct the production application.
 As you probably guessed it will also include a Jenkins Pipeline to control the production application (more on this later!)

 Navigate to the Web Console to see your new app and the components using this link:

-* Coolstore Prod Project Overview at `OpenShift Web Console`:
+* Coolstore Prod Project Status at `OpenShift Web Console`:

 ![Prod]({% image_path coolstore-prod-overview.png %})